ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

   existing network backends.
 Meta OpenXR runs directly on the Quest.
 It does not require ALVR or SteamVR.
 - `boba_quest` preserves the original ALVR/SteamVR path as a working baseline.
-  The desktop OpenXR plugin receives input and submits images through SteamVR, while ALVR transports them between SteamVR and its Quest client.
+  Its `quest3.controller` plugin runs on Linux/X11, receives input and submits images through SteamVR, while ALVR transports them between SteamVR and its Quest client.
+The native Quest app obtains input through `openxr_interface`.

 ## One-time Boba setup